agrastiOs/Ultimate-TF2-Visual-Fix-Pack/README.md

 * Muzzleflashes have been improved, for example, Minigun's is similar to the pre-Mecha Update one and the pistol/revolver's flashes no longer lag and are more solid/locked.
 * Sentry Buster not being visibly Jarate'd and Ubered has been fixed, and the Engineer and Heavy bots' heads aren't glowing anymore, additionally, the Engineer was given team-colored glowing eyes.
 * Several weapons that were missing proper lighting parameters entirely/used incorrect parameters for cosmetics received proper parameters.
-* Some weapons with incorrect light warps received the good-looking and correct "weapon" light warp.
+* Some weapons with incorrect lightwarp textures were updated with the good-looking and correct "weapon" lightwarp.
 * Some weapons with missing LODs and bad smoothing have been fixed.
-* Wearable weapons received some fixes too, including the Gunboats looking like intended, and all wearable weapons received a consistent light warp for visibility and consistency purposes.
+* Wearable weapons received some fixes too, including the Gunboats looking like intended, and all wearable weapons received a consistent lightwarp for visibility and consistency purposes.
 * Other miscellaneous fixes (Panzer Pants tank material fix, Self-Made particles fix for them scattering too wide, etc.).

 ---